-10 In many Grids such services may be numerous and diverse; they will be fundamental to most, if

-11 not all, Grids.
-They will be critical infrastructure services, and their availability and performance 12 must be monitored and managed.
+The Data Services capability contains services that provide facilities for data access, representation, transformation, and management.
+In many Grids such services may be numerous and diverse; they will be fundamental to most, if not all, Grids.
+They will be critical infrastructure services, and their availability and performance must be monitored and managed.

-13 At the OGSA functions level, the data services concern primarily the management of data, i.e., its 14 provisioning and allocation, caching and replication, virtualization, etc. These are ultimately 15 implemented through functional and manageability interfaces in the various devices involved, 16 which are resources.
-It's worth mentioning that the data itself can be modeled as a resource,

-17 though the current data service proposal doesn't focus on this aspect of data.
+At the OGSA functions level, the data services concern primarily the management of data-i.e., its provisioning and allocation, caching and replication, virtualization, etc. These are ultimately implemented through functional and manageability interfaces in the various devices involved, which are resources.
+It is worth mentioning that the data itself can be modeled as a resource, although the current data service proposal does not focus on this aspect of data.